“Does anyone have ideas for how to challenge gender expectations with their kids?”

-I recorded their answers for this post and asked HFP’s director and head teacher, Susan Eisman, to share her thoughts on challenging societal gender constraints.
+I recorded their answers for this post and asked HFP’s director and teacher, Susan Eisman, to share her thoughts on challenging societal gender constraints.
 She relayed five ways we can challenge stereotypes and adds –

 I would like children to express the full range of what it is to be human, in the ways that are most satisfying to each of them.
 But the restrictive gender scripts that we have learned, and the social messaging that has taught us that girls should be one way and boys should be another can interfere with that goal.

 In many settings, the basics of clothing and toys have been assigned to one gender or “the other.”
 Behaviors are often tidily divided up so half the population is supposed to get access to certain ways of being, while the other half gets access to other ways of being.
 Our children are at risk of internalizing these restrictive messages.

 “Behaviors are often tidily divided up so half the population is supposed to get access to certain ways of being, while the other half gets access to other ways of being.”

 We’ve learned the term “opposite sex” as though males and females are completely different.
 We’ve been taught a gender binary that truly hinders everyone.
 Institutional oppression works to keep these boundaries rigid.
 Sexism and male domination threaten to limit both women and men, and homophobia and transphobia work to keep us pinned into rigid options of behaving and living.